top of page

 And yet, visibility is one of the most powerful drivers of income.
 If patients, families, and staff don’t know your charity exists — or don’t understand what it does — they won’t give.

-On our hospital campus, we counted 20–30 other fundraising organisations actively present — from Cancer Research UK and Macmillan to Maggie’s and disease-specific charities.
+On one hospital campus, we counted 20–30 other fundraising organisations actively present — from Cancer Research UK and Macmillan to Maggie’s and disease-specific charities.
 When donors have options, brand visibility and trust make the difference.

 Patients need to see your charity on site, in action, and endorsed by the hospital.
-Visibility builds:

 • Credibility